Investor sentiment improving, but unease over housing on the rise: study

 “While home ownership remains a priority, Canadians are not necessarily willing to buy at any cost,” said Kevin Headland, senior investment strategist with Manulife, in a statement.
 “They are increasingly aware of affordability, whether it is the down payment amount or monthly payment and interest costs.”

 Homes were followed by balanced mutual funds, with 26 per cent of respondents showing confidence.
-Investment properties came in at 17 per cent, cash at 15 per cent, stocks at 13 per cent and fixed income at 9 per dent.
+Investment properties came in at 17 per cent, cash at 15 per cent, stocks at 13 per cent and fixed income at 9 per cent.

 Like Canadians themselves, Manulife’s latest poll is deeply focused on housing, with respondents’ ambitions tinged with anxiety.
 While 82 per cent of non-homeowners called buying a house their main financial goal, only 11 per said they planned to buy in the next year.